borgbackup/borg/docs/internals/data-structures.rst

 the manifest, since an ID check is not possible.

 *config* is a general-purpose location for additional metadata.
-All versions of Borg preserve its contents (it may have been a better place for *item_keys*, which is not preserved by unaware Borg versions, releases predating 1.0.4).
+All versions of Borg preserve its contents.

 Feature flags
 +++++++++++++